 We are vulnerable to the risk of unfavorable weather conditions and the impact of natural disasters.
 The ability to attract visitors to our resorts is influenced by weather conditions and by the amount and timing of snowfall during the ski season.
 Unfavorable weather conditions can adversely affect skier visits and our revenue and profits.
 Unseasonably warm weather may result in inadequate natural snowfall and reduce skiable terrain which increases the cost of snowmaking and could render snowmaking wholly or partially ineffective in maintaining quality skiing conditions, including in areas which are not accessible by snowmaking equipment.
 In addition, a severe and prolonged drought could affect our otherwise adequate snowmaking water supplies or increase the cost of snowmaking.
 Excessive natural snowfall may materially increase the costs incurred for grooming trails and may also make it difficult for visitors to obtain access to our mountain resorts.
 In the past 20 years, our ski resorts have averaged between 20 and 30 feet of annual snowfall which is significantly in excess of the average for United States ski resorts.
 However, there can be no certainty that our resorts will receive seasonal snowfalls near their historical average in the future.
 The early season snow conditions and skier perceptions of early season snow conditions influence the momentum and success of the overall season.
-Unfavorable weather conditions can adversely affect our resorts and lodging properties as vacationers tend to delay or postpone vacations if conditions differ from those that typically prevail at such resorts for a given season.
+Unfavorable weather conditions differ from those that typically prevail at such resorts for a given season.
 There is no way for us to predict future weather patterns or the impact that weather patterns may have on our results of operations or visitation.